Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 Photo Credit: Catherine L. Brown

-Over the last 15 years, Teck has invested over $130 million in EPA’s study of the Upper Columbia River, which is now well advanced, including sampling of water, fish, beaches, sediments, soils, and plants.
+For nearly 20 years, Teck has invested over $200 million in EPA’s study of the Upper Columbia River, which is well advanced, and has included sampling of water, fish, beaches, sediments, soils, and plants.

-Based on these and other relevant data and studies, in 2020, EPA completed its human health risk assessment (watch the presentation).
+Based on these and other relevant data and studies, in 2021, EPA finalized its human health risk assessment (watch the presentation).
 A companion baseline ecological risk assessment is well underway.

 Key findings of the human health risk assessment are as follows: